-The first requirement is addressed in part by disclosing financial interests in the consent form, discussed in Office of Research guidance at [link].
+The first requirement is addressed in part by disclosing financial interests in the consent form, discussed in Research Administration Office Memo 95-05.

 The second item, that a subject does not have a property right to profits stemming from products developed from bodily specimens, is a point of information that should be disclosed to the subject in the consent form so that he or she can make an informed decision about participating in the research.